 QR Code Scanner

 Upload any image to instantly decode its QR code.
-All processing happens locally in your browser — no data is ever sent to a server.
+All processing happens locally — nothing is sent to any server.

-Drag and drop an image here, or click to select
+Drag and drop an image, or click to select

 Supports PNG, JPG, GIF, WebP